 In pursuing their degrees, students develop pertinent research, analysis, and conservation skills.
 With these skills, they are prepared for careers as environmental scientists, geoscientists, and hydrologists.
 Using their sophisticated knowledge of the environment, environmental scientists set out to identify environmental threats and develop action plans for mitigating situations in which the environment is being harmed.
-The U.S. Bureau of Labor Statistics (BLS) reported that the median yearly salary for environmental scientists was $62,920 in May 2012; the BLS also estimated employment for environmental scientists to grow by 19% between 2010 and 2020.
+The U.S. Bureau of Labor Statistics (BLS) reported that the median yearly salary for environmental scientists was $62,920; the BLS also estimated employment for environmental scientists to grow by 19% between 2010 and 2020.

 Geoscientists, on the other hand, study the Earth’s structure in order to better understand the past and present, and predict the earth’s future.
 They do their jobs by conducting research, such as surveys and aerial pictures, and tests, analyzing their findings, and producing reports; they also attempt to find new supplies of natural resources.
-According to BLS statistics, the average geoscientist earned $82,500 in 2010; the agency expects employment to increase by 21% over the next decade.
+According to BLS statistics, the average geoscientist earned $82,500; the agency expects employment to increase by 21% over the next decade.

 Hydrology is another career field graduates seek.
 Becoming a hydrologist entails at least a master’s degree.
 Hydrologists primarily study and conduct research on bodies of water and the water cycle.
 Their goals are to discover and solve issues concerning water quality, conservation, and availability; these issues range from pollution to erosion.
-The BLS reported $75,690 as the median salary for hydrologists in 2010; it also projected that this career would see an 18% increase in employment between 2010 and 2020.
+The BLS reported $75,690 as the median salary for hydrologists; it also projected that this career would see an 18% increase in employment between 2010 and 2020.